mzielinski/kuba-communicator/README.md

 | **Manage Words**      | Add, edit (text, colour, font size), reorder, or delete words within a category |
 | **Global Words**      | Add words that appear across multiple categories with configurable scope        |
 | **Settings**          | Configure language, alarm, dwell time, dark mode, and Telegram integration      |

+### ℹ️ About Modal

+Accessed via the **ⓘ️** button in the header.
+The About modal includes:

+- information about Kuba and the app creator,
+- contact details,
+- FAQ (with collapsible questions/answers),
+- a small **changelog** view,
+- and a **feedback form** for bug reports, feature suggestions, and comments about existing functionality.

+### 📝 Changelog

+- The About modal includes a lightweight changelog panel showing the latest changes.
+- Changelog entries are stored in both Polish and English translations.

+### 💬 Feedback Form

+- Users can choose the message type: **bug**, **new feature suggestion**, or **feedback about existing functionality**.
+- Submitted messages are sent to the administrator by email.
+- The administrator receives the sender's email in the `Reply-To` header so they can respond directly.

 ### 👤 User Accounts & Self-Registration